trans-travel/trans-travel/us/ok.md

 ## Child Custody / Abuse

- * Trans medical care is illegal for youth in Oklahoma, although parents are not penalized by the law (it applies to medical providers).
+ * Under a law that is currently stayed (so it is not being enforced in the state), trans medical care is illegal for youth in Oklahoma, although parents are not penalized by the law (it applies to medical providers).
  * It is unknown if transition might be used by the state to justify custody removal.
  * There is no sanctuary law preventing cooperation with other